 11. Record activity logs and audit trails

 Keep track of who’s uploading and downloading files and accessing your software systems, as well as when these events take place.
 These records allow you to monitor your systems for suspicious activity and unauthorized access.
-If you use a file sharing service, ensure it includes a centralized admin console to track usage all in one place to stay organized and allow for auditing, if necessary.
+If you use a file sharing service, ensure it includes a centralized admin console to track usage in one place to stay organized and allow for auditing, if necessary.

 12. Sanitize file names